ZupIT/ritchie-docs/content/en/Formulas/Create formulas.md

 {{% alert color="warning" %}}

-To run this command you need to have some template in your Ritchie's repos.
+To run this command, you need to have some templates in your Ritchie's repository.

 {{% /alert %}}